How to Substitute Maple Syrup for Sugar in Baking

 Use less maple syrup than sugar

-Maple syrup can also add moisture to a recipe, so you may need to reduce the amount of liquid called for in the recipe.
-A good rule of thumb is to use ¼ cup less liquid for every cup of maple syrup used in a recipe
+Maple syrup can also add moisture to a recipe, so you may need to reduce the amount of liquid called for.
+A good rule of thumb is to use ¼ cup less liquid for every cup of maple syrup used in a recipe.

-Because it contains more moisture than sugar, maple syrup will take longer to caramelize and will burn more easily.
+Because it contains more moisture than sugar, maple syrup takes longer to caramelize and burns more easily.
 When baking with maple syrup, lower the cooking temperature by 25°F to prevent burning, and keep an eye on your baked goods while they are in the oven.

-By the way, did you know that baking with honey is very similar to baking with maple syrup?
-Check out these guidelines for substituting honey for sugar on our sister site, The Happy Hive.
+Did you know baking with honey is similar to baking with maple syrup?
+Here are some guidelines you can follow when substituting honey for sugar.

 Delicious recipes that use maple syrup as a sweetener